 Is a VPN the same as a proxy server?

 No. Although the two services may work similarly, they are still two different products with different use cases.
-Long story short, a VPN is a much more sophisticated and powerful service than a proxy.
+In short, a VPN is a much more sophisticated and powerful service than a proxy.
 So, while a virtual private network can replace a proxy, a proxy cannot replace a VPN.

 Should I use a proxy and a VPN?

 Not necessarily.
 If you’re using a VPN, you do not need a proxy.
-However, if you need to use a proxy (for work or school, for example), it’s best to invest in a good VPN provider.
+However, if you need to use a proxy (for work or school, for example), it’s best to invest in a good VPN provider as well.

 Is it cheaper to use a VPN or a proxy?